davidfokkema/artist/_sources/tutorial.txt

     graph.plot([0, 1], [0, 1])
     graph.save('simple_plot')

-This imports the :class:`artist.Plot` class from artist, then initiates a single plot.
+This imports the :class:`artist.plot.Plot` class from artist, then initiates a single plot.
 In this plot multiple lines and marks can be drawn.
 In this case one line is draw from (0, 0) to (1, 1).
 Finally the ``simple_plot.tex`` file is created.
 To directly get viewable output use